aparkening/todo-app/README.md

 ## Development Tests
 The following tests were completed manually due to time constraints.
 With more time, they would be added to test scripts.

-1. Todo displays in appropriate timeframe bucket upon creation.
+1. Task displays in appropriate timeframe bucket upon creation.
-2. Todo moves to Completed Task list upon checking circle.
+2. Task moves to Completed Task list upon checking circle.
-3. Todo moves to appropriate timeframe after dropdown selection.
+3. Task moves to appropriate timeframe after dropdown selection.
+4. Task moves to apprpriate timeframe upon dragging.
-4. Todo is removed from all lists upon selecting delete button.
+4. Task is removed from all lists upon selecting delete button.
-5. Todo displays appropriate label upon creation and moving.
+5. Task dropdown displays appropriate label upon creation and moving.
 6. Input form deepens shadow color once active.
 7. Input form updates button and shadow colors upon timeframe selection.
-8. Completed todo is marked complete, changes background color, and then moves to Completed Task list.
+8. Completed task is marked complete, changes background color, and then moves to Completed Task list.
-9. Completed Task list updates count upon each task completion.
+9. Each task list updates count upon each task update.

 ## More React Commands